 What is a clear stool?
-A clear stool can have a slight tint of yellow or green.
-It is completely transparent & does not contain any solid matter.
+Clear stool can have a slight tint of yellow or green.
+It's completely transparent & does not contain any solid matter.

 Is it normal to have diarrhea & cramping?
 YES.
 This is normal.
 Bloating, abdominal discomfort, nausea, cramping and diarrhea could happen at any point during the bowel prep process.